Enter Search Below

 2. Enhance our understanding of Willamette daisy population demography.

 The Willamette daisy is in decline due to habitat loss and fragmentation.
 One of the effects of this has been low seed viability due to inbreeding depression in small populations.
-For more information, see the Willamette daisy 2006 Study at appliedeco.org.
+For more information, see the Willamette daisy reports at appliedeco.org.

 U.S. Fish and Wildlife Service, including Finley National Wildlife Refuge